Areas of specialization

 Coping with/navigating a non-affirming world

-Finding gender joy
+Finding gender joy/euphoria

 -